scottslowe/lowescott.github.io/_posts/2016-12-16-linux-migration-initial-progress-report.md

 ## Linux Distribution

-I've looked at a far number of Linux distributions.
+I've looked at a fair number of Linux distributions.
 I tried [Elementary OS][link-2], which [some have raved about][link-1] but which I found too simplistic.
 I also went back and looked again at Ubuntu derivatives like [Linux Mint][link-3].
 Given that Ubuntu is itself derived from Debian, I also took a look at [Debian "Jessie"][link-11].
 Finally, I tested [Fedora 25][link-4].
 For a number of reasons---which I'll describe in more detail in a moment---I've settled on [Ubuntu 16.04][link-5].

 So, why Ubuntu 16.04 "Xenial Xerus"?
 Keep in mind that the reasons I list below are _my_ reasons, and may not apply to you or your situation.
 I also realize that some of these points tread on "religious war" territory, so I'll just say again that it's up to each individual to find what works best for her/him.